dnwissel/sib_ai_benchmark/README.md

 ## Results

-The analysis of the benchmarking results is organized as a report which can be found [here](https://www.overleaf.com/read/ykcvthxxjpth#87792f).
+The analysis of the benchmarking results is organized as a report which can be found [here](https://www.overleaf.com/read/fsbbnqdqxknk#dcb46d) on Overleaf.